 I used to feel that everyone noticed me whenever I entered a room.
 It felt like they judged me for being nervous and awkward.

-In reality, we tend to overestimate how much attention others pay us.
+In reality, introverts tend to overestimate how much attention others pay them.
 Realizing this can help you be more outgoing because you won’t be so worried about what everyone else thinks of you.

 The spotlight effect makes us feel that we stand out.
 In reality, we don’t.

 Everyone is busy thinking about themselves.
 It might feel as though there’s a spotlight on you at all times, but this isn’t the case.

 You may be surprised to learn that many other people share your insecurities.
 Look at this chart:

 - 1 in 10 have had social anxiety at some point in their lives.